9/11 anniversary: Official commemorations under way

 Thousands of people across the US have gathered to mark the sombre occasion.

-President Joe Biden will travel to all three terror attack sites on Saturday - New York, Pennsylvania and Virginia.
+President Joe Biden will travel to all three attack sites on Saturday - New York, Pennsylvania and Virginia.

-A minute's silence will also be held to mark the moment the second plane crashed into the South Tower of the World Trade Center, when a third jet struck the Pentagon in Virginia, when a fourth hijacked plane crashed into a field in Pennsylvania, and finally at the moments the World Trade Center towers collapsed.
+A minute's silence also marked the moment the second plane crashed into the South Tower of the World Trade Center.
+Similar tributes will take place at the times when a third jet struck the Pentagon in Virginia, a fourth hijacked plane crashed into a field in Pennsylvania, and finally when the World Trade Center towers collapsed.

-In total, 2,977 people died in the attacks, when suicide attackers hijacked US passenger jets and crashed them.
+In total, 2,977 people died in the attacks, when al-Qaeda militants hijacked US passenger planes and crashed them.

+Most of those killed were US citizens, but the victims also included nationals from more than 90 countries.

 In a video released on the eve of the anniversary, President Biden paid tribute to the victims and the grief that has followed their relatives for two decades.